Connect with others who understand.

 Lung transplants may involve one lung (single-lung transplantation) or, more frequently, two lungs (bilateral lung transplantation) harvested from an organ donor who has died recently.
 Less commonly, two living donors can each donate one lobe of their lungs for transplantation into a smaller person — usually a child — with PH.

+Wait time for a lung transplant is often two to three years.
+There are extensive criteria for becoming a candidate for organ transplant, including the severity of the person’s disease.
 Organ transplants can extend the lives of people who would otherwise die of PH.
 People who undergo organ transplants need to take immunosuppressants for the rest of their lives to prevent their bodies from rejecting the transplant.

-Lifestyle Changes
+5. Lifestyle Changes for Pulmonary Hypertension

 Years ago, doctors believed that people with PH should avoid exercise, as they thought too strenuous a regimen could lead to heart problems.
 More recently, most PH specialists have come to believe that regular sessions of gentle exercise are safe and likely beneficial for those with PH.
 Even small amounts of physical activity may help improve symptoms such as fatigue, shortness of breath, dizziness, faintness, swelling, and irregular heart rhythm.

-If you smoke, try to quit.
+If you smoke, it’s suggested to quit.
 Smoking raises blood pressure, damages red blood cells and blood vessels, and makes blood more likely to clot, which can cause strokes and heart attacks.

 Pregnancy can be life-threatening for people with PH.
 Doctors recommend that individuals of childbearing age living with PH use an effective form of birth control.
 Birth control pills can raise a person’s risk for dangerous blood clots.
 You should discuss contraception options with your health care provider.